 Thermodynamics of Pathogen Evolution

-By studying the Eigen model by Luca Peliti, Deem worked to further understand the link between temperature and pathogen evolution.
-By a thorough examination of the thermo-link between energy and replication rate, mutation rate and temperature, and population size and temperature, Deem was able to develop a method to identify a pathogen before it became dominant by immune pressure at the sequence level and molecular level.
-This particular research can help pathologists select an annual vaccine for a pathogen.
+By studying the Eigen model extended by Luca Peliti, Michael Deem worked to further understand the link between Bosonic quantum field theory and pathogen evolution.
+By a thorough examination of the ‘thermodynamic’ analogy between energy and replication rate, mutation rate and temperature, and population size and temperature, Deem was able to exactly solve a wide range of models.
+Deem developed a method to identify a pathogen before it became dominant by immune pressure at the sequence level and molecular level.
+This particular research can help public health authorities select an annual vaccine for a pathogen.

 To further his research on pathogen evolution, Deem went on to help develop the generalized NK (GNK) model of protein evolution.
 The GNK model the Deem team developed is aimed to measure the formation of and interaction between secondary structures of a protein and for the presence of an active or binding site in the protein.

 This research can be used to determine the expected effectiveness of B cell vaccines by determining the difference between the vaccine and infecting virus.
 Functionally, this model has been used when selecting vaccines for influenza H3N2, some autoimmune diseases, and some cancers.

 Beyond the medical field, Deem has also made contributions to the manufacturing and work arena.
 Zeolites are minerals commonly used as adsorbents and catalysts in commercial settings.
 Deem’s group developed the DIFFAX and ZEFSA methods of solving zeolite crystal structures from powder diffusion data.

 When the research is done and the academic gown is hung back on its hook, Michael Deem goes home to his two beloved children.
 On weekends in his small hometown in Texas, both his children play on their local sports teams and spend their free time lost in a good book.